Back to Homepage Back to International Anarchist Tribunal

 The Anarchist International is against capital punishment because it is authoritarian, barbaric and a very cruel, inhuman and degrading punishment.
 Killing someone, be it murder or capital punishment, is a very vertical, authoritarian, relationship, from the top - the killer - downwards to the bottom, the killed, with one exception: killing in pure self defense to stop attacking murderer(s), alone or with allies, which is a significant bottom - up approach.
 AI's principle is "The general idea is that the people really concerned of a case should be the ones that decide, in a horizontal way...".
 You don't cure the authoritarian doing of a murderer, with an equal authoritarian act - capital punishment.
 A life sentence is less authoritarian.
 A society without capital punishment is thus less authoritarian, more libertarian, than a society with, other things equal.
 Innocent people have been sentenced to die.
 If we are to maintain capital punishment, we must accept that the execution of an innocent person will always be a possibility.
 This unacceptably compromises the justice system.

 And it shows clearly that capital punishment is barbaric, as the barbaric law "An eye for an eye" ( Lex Talionis).
 A - wrong - argument for capital punishment is that it will be a deterrent against murder.
 Statistics show that states with death penalty usually have not less, but more murder, than societies without death penalty.
 The respect for life decreases when the government has no respect for life.
 The death penalty, for a majority of an ever growing number of countries and organizations, has clearly become a serious human rights violation.
 Abolishing capital punishment affords an unique opportunity to build on the spirit of human rights.
-Capital punishment is in general unlaw.
+Capital punishment is unlaw - in all cases.

 Minorities' libertarian human rights a.o.t. against ochlarchy/hell must always be secured and implemented.
 This should also be secured and implemented by law, order and courts, superior to any majority decisions.
 No one should be exposed to ochlarchy to achieve anarchy for others, especially not severe ochlarchy also including hell.
 It is better to have a somewhat authoritarian regime if the the price of anarchy for some is ochlarchy and hell for someone else, which is in reality not anarchy at all but very, very authoritarian, i.e. ultra-authoritarian.
 This is not acceptable from libertarian human rights perspective and all anarchists and others, including the people in general, should fight such possibilities to avoid them happening.